 An alternate ending featured a scene in which Grant Faraday figures out his father's fate based on Oliver Lang's strange behavior toward him.
 It was cut for time.
 Due to the ambiguity it caused, they remained with the original ending as shown in the movie.

-After the bomb goes off at the end of the movie and you see parts of news footage and debris, you see a cinema that is showing the movie.
-In Dirty Work (1998) two men open a revenge-for-hire business, doing other people's dirty work.
-At the end of this film, Faraday does Lang's 'dirty work' by planting the bomb for him.
+After the bomb goes off at the end of the movie, a cinema is visible, showing the movie Dirty Work (1998).
+In that film, two men open a revenge-for-hire business, doing other people's dirty work.
+At the end of this film, Faraday unwittingly does Lang's "dirty work" by planting the bomb for him.